OttoTonsorialist/pkmn_yellow_xp_router/README.md

 This tool lets you easily define and reorder all the following events that take place over the course of a run:

 - Trainer Battles
+- Fighting Wild Pokemon (some limitations apply)
 - Rare Candies
 - Using Vitamins
-- Fighting Wild Pokemon (some limitations apply)
+- Learning moves through level up
+- Learning moves through TM/HM
+- Picking up items/Acquiring items for free
+- Purchasing items
+- Using/dropping items
+- Selling items

 The tool tells you, for any given event: